All comparisonsCalendar vs Scheduling Tools

 Rule: If scheduling requires manual email negotiation instead of automated booking links, Google Calendar fails first.

-Why Calendly fits busy professionals who refuse email scheduling
+Why Calendly fits Busy professionals better

 Where Calendly wins